Liverpool James Street railway station: History

-A 16-year-old girl died in an incident at the station in 2011 when a train guard signalled for a train to depart while the girl was leaning against the train.
+A 16-year-old girl died in an incident at the station in 2011, when a train guard signalled for a train to depart while she was leaning against the train.
 She died after the movement caused her to fall between the platform edge and the moving train.
 The following year, the guard was convicted of manslaughter by gross negligence and sentenced to five years' imprisonment.
 A subsequent appeal of the sentence was rejected by the Court of Appeal.